 The department of Sociology at the University of Southern California offers graduate students a vibrant academic environment in a campus that is nestled in the midst of an exciting urban center.
 Our graduate students enjoy an exceptionally generous financial aid package.
 Upon graduation, our students take academic positions in research universities, liberal arts colleges, and other academic institutions.
 The department offers a Doctor of Philosophy degree.
 Our PhD students also receive the Master of Arts (M.A. degree) after successfully completing the qualifying examinations.
 To learn more about graduate study at USC, see what alumni have to say about the program and our placements.

-A minimum of 60 graduate units is necessary for the Ph.D., among which are the following 30 credits are required courses:
+A minimum of 60 graduate units is necessary for the Ph.D., among which the following 28 credits are required courses:

 – SOCI 510 Sociological Theory I

 – SOCI 593 Practicum in Teaching the Liberal Arts

 – SOCI 680 Writing for Publication in Sociology

 – SOCI 620 Advanced Methods – Qualitative Research